 Key Stage 4

 Learners continue with their GCSE courses, further developing their knowledge and understanding as well as beginning to formally prepare for the speaking element of the GCSE.
-At the end of the year there will be a trip to France, which is only for GCSE students.

 • http://www.linguascope.com – Language learning games (ask your teacher for the password)